Counterprogramming (television): Other

-When Seattle's KCPQ signed back on on November 4, 1980, it aired the film The Deer Hunter to counter the major networks' coverage of the 1980 presidential election.
+When Seattle's KCPQ relaunched on November 4, 1980, it aired the film The Deer Hunter to counter the major networks' coverage of the 1980 presidential election.

-NBC, the long-time broadcaster of the Macy's 4th of July Fireworks in New York City, has historically aired an encore presentation of the special at 10:00 p.m.
+NBC, the long-time broadcaster of the Macy's 4th of July Fireworks in New York City, has historically aired an encore presentation of the special at 10 p.m.
 ET/PT, immediately following its live broadcast.
 The Boston Pops Orchestra's own concert and fireworks special on CBS aired live at the same time as the NBC encore.
-While NBC claimed that this was for budgetary reasons, Boston Pops executive producer David G. Mugar believed that NBC had done so to intentionally pull viewers away from the Boston Pops.
+While NBC claimed that this was for budgetary reasons, Boston Pops executive producer David G. Mugar believed that NBC had done so to intentionally have the Boston Pops lose viewers.
 After ratings fell by 1 million viewers for 2012, CBS ended its national broadcasts of the event in 2013; the concert was still aired in full, as before, by its Boston station WBZ-TV.
-The national broadcast was revived on CBS for 2016 with an expanded two-hour format, before moving to Bloomberg Television in 2017 due to Bloomberg's new sponsorship of the event.
+The national broadcast was revived on CBS for 2016 with an expanded two-hour format, before moving to Bloomberg Television in 2017, due to Bloomberg entering a sponsorship to the event.

-On the day of Donald Trump's first inauguration as president of the United States, Comedy Central broadcast an all-day marathon of the 20th season of South Park — which had featured an ongoing storyline where Mr. Garrison is elected president in a parody of Trump and his campaign.
+On the day of Donald Trump's first inauguration as president of the United States, Comedy Central broadcast an all-day marathon of the 20th season of South Park, which had featured an ongoing storyline where Mr. Garrison is elected president in a parody of Trump and his campaign.

 During the 2018 Winter Olympics, which were broadcast by NBC, other networks generally placed their main lineups of scripted programming on hiatus, barring The CW for selected series.
 However, the networks continued to air most of their unscripted reality programs as an alternative, with ABC airing The Bachelor and Shark Tank, and CBS airing The Amazing Race.
-ABC and CBS also scheduled spin-offs of their other signature reality franchises to specifically compete against the Olympics, including The Bachelor Winter Games (which featured alumni of the franchise competing in winter sports challenges to earn dates), and the first American season of Celebrity Big Brother—which aired its season finale against the closing ceremony.
+ABC and CBS also scheduled spin-offs of their other signature reality franchises to specifically compete against the Olympics, including The Bachelor Winter Games (which featured alumni of the franchise competing in winter sports challenges to receive dates), and the first American season of Celebrity Big Brother, which aired its season finale against the closing ceremony.
 CBS would order a second season of Celebrity Big Brother to air in 2019, followed by a third in 2022 to air against the 2022 Winter Olympics.
-ABC had planned a followup—The Bachelor Summer Games—to similarly air in August 2020 during the 2020 Summer Olympics, but production was cancelled due to the COVID-19 pandemic.
+ABC had planned another Bachelor spin-off, The Bachelor Summer Games, to similarly air in August 2020 during the 2020 Summer Olympics, but production was cancelled due to the COVID-19 pandemic.
+During the 2026 Winter Olympics, CBS scheduled classic Survivor episodes on weeknights, highlighting the cast of the upcoming 50th season.

-In June 2024, after his presidential campaign did not meet the criteria to participate, Robert F. Kennedy Jr. counterprogrammed the CNN-hosted presidential debate between Joe Biden and Donald Trump with a livestreamed campaign event from Los Angeles dubbed "The Real Debate", in which he provided his own answers to the questions posed during the debate.
+In June 2024, after his presidential campaign failed to meet the criteria to participate, Robert F. Kennedy Jr. counterprogrammed the CNN-hosted presidential debate between Joe Biden and Donald Trump with a campaign event from Los Angeles on Rumble and X dubbed "The Real Debate", in which he provided his own answers to the questions posed during the debate, as moderated by John Stossel using the same format and time limits.